Contrast-Security-OSS/docs/content/user/ui/settings/Organizations.md

 -->

 ## Overview
-Contrast is a multi-tenant architecture in which a single software can support many communities of related or potentially unrelated customers.
+Contrast is a multi-tenant architecture in which a single software product can support many communities of related or potentially unrelated customers.
 Each customer is defined as a tenant.
 In Contrast, organizations serve as the tenant or customer.

 ## What Are Organizations?
 An organization is a group of related users and applications that are associated together for a business purpose.